emqx/cloud-docs/en_US/deployments/http_auth.md

 ### Request Parameter Placeholders
-You can use the following placeholders in your authentication request and the EMQ X will be automatically replace with client information.
+You can use the following placeholders in your authentication request and the EMQX will be automatically replace with client information.

  - %u: User name
  - %c: Client ID